-Joint credit card accounts qualify under the Servicemembers Civil Relief Act
+If credit card accounts are held jointly by military spouses, then they qualify for interest rate relief under the Servicemembers Civil Relief Act

 Dear Credit Guy,